Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Method

 \subsection{Data Collection and Curation}

-To address the limitations of existing benchmarks, we developed \benchmark through a systematic data collection pipeline with high-quality, reasoning steps annotations.
+To address the limitations of existing benchmarks, we developed \benchmark\ through a systematic data collection pipeline with high-quality, reasoning steps annotations.

 \textbf{Data Collection.} We collect CAPTCHA data by programmatically interacting with websites using Selenium~\citep{selenium} and PyAutoGUI~\citep{pyautogui}, while recording comprehensive mouse action sequences and screenshots before and after each puzzle.
-The detailed data collection process is provided in \autoref{sec:data_collection}.

 \textbf{Grounding Annotation Generation.} After solving a CAPTCHA, we record the click coordinates, which may not fall exactly at the object center.
 We therefore define acceptance regions by manually marking all valid circles or boxes and count a click as correct if it falls within one of them.
-Unlike prior work that uses a fixed threshold around the click, our approach covers the full target area more reliably, as shown in \autoref{fig:captcha-example}.
+Unlike prior work that uses a fixed threshold around the click, our approach covers the full target area more reliably, as shown in \autoref{fig:captcha_example}.

-\textbf{Reasoning Steps Generation.} To create reasoning annotations with accurate mouse actions, we use LLMs (i.e., GPT-5) to generate step-by-step reasoning steps.
+\textbf{Reasoning Steps Generation.} To obtain both accurate mouse actions and reasoning annotations, we use LLMs (GPT-5) to generate the reasoning steps, and only then derive the mouse click coordinates strictly following these steps.
 We choose LLM-based generation because manual annotation is highly labor-intensive, and manually written reasoning steps tend to lack diversity.
-Concretely, we condition the LLM on the ground-truth action trajectory for each puzzle and employ carefully designed prompts that are (1) goal-directed, explicitly stating the CAPTCHA’s objective and required click targets, (2) vision-language aware, maximally exploiting the LLM’s ability to jointly process visual content and text, (3) naturally expressed, encouraging concise and conversational reasoning steps, and (4) challenging, designed to maximally elicit the model’s reasoning ability.
-The prompt template is provided in \autoref{sec:reasoning_template}.
+Concretely, we generate the reasoning steps by employing carefully designed prompts that are (1) goal-directed, clearly describing the task objective and the criteria for identifying the correct regions without revealing any ground-truth click locations, (2) vision-language aware, maximally exploiting the LLM’s ability to jointly process visual content and text, (3) naturally expressed, encouraging concise and conversational reasoning steps, and (4) challenging, designed to maximally elicit the model’s reasoning ability.
+(5) aligned with established methodology: prior work uses LLM to generate textual annotations for evaluating downstream models (e.g., EgoTextVQA \cite{egotextvqa2025}, EgoTempo \cite{plizzari2025egotempo}, etc.), and we adopt the same general strategy.